 Our senior shelter pets have a great deal of love and years left to give you.
 If you're ready for a new best friend for life, view our mature animals now!

-The Angel Fund is our emergency medical fund.
-Since its creation in 2013 it has given more than 100 shelter pets the chance to recover from serious illness or injury and be adopted into new, loving homes.
+The Starfish Fund is our emergency medical fund.
+Since its creation in 2013 it has given more than 200 shelter pets the chance to recover from serious illness or injury and be adopted into new, loving homes.
 Watch our YouTube video.

 Tully, a one-year-old poodle, suffered from a badly broken leg that could not be repaired.
-The Angel Fund paid for the surgery to have it amputated so he could be pain free.
+The Starfish Fund paid for the surgery to have it amputated so he could be pain free.

-Most recently, Poe, a 1-year-old pit bull, came to us with partial paralysis in his hindquarters.
-The Angel Fund paid for an MRI and surgery to remove a growth on his spinal cord.
-Poe is now recovering at the shelter and will soon be available for adoption.
+Poe, a 1-year-old pit bull, came to us with partial paralysis in his hindquarters.
+The Starfish Fund paid for an MRI and surgery to remove a growth on his spinal cord.

-When Sasha passed away in 2013, Shelly established the Sasha Fund at FAAS as a way to honor Sasha while sharing the gift of training with other dog owners.
-FAAS partners with several local professional training companies, such as Bravo!Pup, to provide training.
+When Sasha passed away in 2013, Shelly established the Sasha Training Fund at FAAS so other new dog owners could benefit from canine training.
+FAAS partners with several local training academies to provide up to $200 in canine behavior classes.

 Shelly Gable with daughter Samantha and their German shepherd Sasha